8080labs/bamboolib_binder_template/README.md

 ### How to use it on other (open) data?

-If you want to use bamboolib on other open data, simply follow the guid in create_your_own_binder.md
+If you want to use bamboolib on other open data, simply follow [our quick guide](https://github.com/8080labs/bamboolib_binder_template/blob/master/create_your_own_binder.md)